-Interns who are interested in Native American pow wow dances will assist employees with daily presentations that happen five times a day.
+Interns who are interested in Native American pow wow dances will assist employees with daily presentations that happen three-five times a day.
 Interns must dance or be willing to learn how to dance to participate in this section of the presentation.
 If the intern knows how to dance any pow wow style, she/he must be willing to teach co-workers who may not know how.
 All NAV employees and interns must have their own dance outfit or traditional regalia.

 So that they can speak fluently to guests who come through the NAV, all interns are expected to learn about the history of the eight tribes of Utah and their relation to settlers who came into present-day Utah before and after the times of the Mormon Pioneers in 1847.
 Trainings and training materials will be provided, but interns will create a 20-minute presentation on one particular tribe and their relations to the Mormon Pioneers using his/her own academic and indigenous research methods, to be shared at a training meeting during the corresponding season.

 Interns will conduct research in conjunction with Utah’s core state standards and will create 20-minute presentations, training handouts that correspond, and training exercises.
 These presentations will be for grades 2 – 7.

 The volunteer program is new this year for the NAV.
 Interns will work with coordinator to set up a viable and efficient program for the volunteers, which will include scheduling, measuring outcomes, and following up with volunteers’ experience and how to improve the program.